Web-Feet/coasterdocs/blocks.md

 ##Images

 The image block is used to display images on the front-end.
 Image blocks integrate with the file manager to allow users to select images from their library.

-###Options

-Occassionally you may find you want to add some additional attributes to an image such as a class.
-Attributes can be passed through using the options parameter:

-`PageBuilder::block('image', ['attribute_name' => 'attribute_value'])`

-As you can see the attribute name is followed by the attribute value, for example `'class' => 'my_class'` would add the 'my_class' class to the image.

 ##Videos